FAA analysis after first 737 MAX crash estimated high risk of further accidents

 The FAA analysis projected that without action, the failure of the flight control system that had brought down Lion Air Flight 610 on Oct.
 29 would result in about 15 more fatal crashes during the 45-year life of the 737 MAX fleet worldwide.

-That estimate built in an assumption that one flight crew out of 100 would fail to react effectively and cope with the emergency, even though it was known at the time that out of two Lion Air flights where the system went haywire, one out of the two ended in catastrophe.
+That estimate built in an assumption that one flight crew out of 100 would fail to react effectively and cope with the emergency, even though it was known at the time that out of two Lion Air flights where the system went haywire, one of them ended in catastrophe.

 The document known as a Transport Airplane Risk Analysis, dated Dec.
 3, 2018, was presented Wednesday at a U.S. House Transportation and Infrastructure Committee public hearing in which FAA Administrator Steve Dickson testified on the role of the FAA in the MAX crashes.